 We are officially two months into 2015 and it’s time that we delved into the hot interior decorating trends for this upcoming season.
-Vintage furnishings and fixtures, natural colors and materials, as well as a usual touch of elegance are in full force as we slide into Spring.
+Vintage inspired decorating with furnishings and fixtures, natural colors and materials, as well as a usual touch of elegance are in full force as we slide into Spring.
 It is time to throw out many of your Pinterest boards and start anew with fresh pins for the cutting-edge style icons emerging on today’s market.

 Your home is your sanctuary and should be treated as such.
 The color pantone for this season is a lush Marsala, which blends easily with the subdued natural colors and decorative pieces placed throughout your home.
 It can easily be paired with soft, cool pastels creating a serene escape.
 Muted grays are an easy addition to any warm or cool color as well to help balance your color palette.
 We don’t realize how much color impacts our moods, though your decorator certainly does.
 Pablo Picasso once said that “colors, like features, follow the changes of the emotions.”
 While you may love daisy yellow, it might not be wise to paint your entire bedroom in the hue as it can cause some to feel anxious or unable to unwind.
 If you are itching to splash the color around your home, choose throw pillows or unique knick-knacks that can be easily swapped out as the seasons change – and obviously, as your mood changes.

 Love how your statement necklace dresses up a Plain Jane outfit by adding an air of sophistication without much effort?
-Statement light fixtures are the dominating focal fixture in many homes this year for the same reasons.
+Statement light fixtures are the dominating interior design trend in many homes this year for the same reasons.
 Glass bell jars with Edison light bulbs, grid-like fixtures, brass, and smoked glass decorative lamps and chandeliers are in high demand right now.
 The incandescent glow produced by these lighting fixtures creates a feeling of calmness and beauty, which is so very important as our schedules become busier and busier with each passing day.